Non-Scholarship nrotc applicants

-For those not receiving an NROTC Scholarship there are a few possible opportunities available (must meet the same requirements as a scholarship applicant):
+For those not receiving an NROTC Scholarship there are a few possible opportunities available, but you must first meet the same service eligibility REQUIREMENTS as a scholarship applicant.

 College Program (Basic)

 Applicants with over thirty college credit hours and a minimum college GPA of 2.5 should apply for the College Program.
 This allows students the opportunity to compete for a “Side-load/NSTC Controlled Scholarship” which is either a two or three year scholarship issued by Navy Officer Development (OD) or Marine Corps Recruiting Command (MCRC).
 This scholarship covers tuition, fees, textbooks, and uniforms, plus a monthly subsistence stipend (for a maximum of 20 academic months for the junior and senior years of college only).
 Please note the allotted number of scholarships given is determined by the needs of service per graduation year.
 The College Program provides an opportunity for the student to receive a Navy or Marine Corps commission upon graduation.
 For application information and deadline dates contact your local Navy or Marine Corps Recruiter.